OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 1. The sample is dissolved in a polar, volatile buffer.
 2. The sample - dissolved in the buffer - is pumped through a thin, stainless steel capillary.
 3. The sample is converted to small, charged, stable droplets (aerosolized) by applying high voltage.
-4. The aerosol is directed through regions of high vacuum until the droplets evaporate to near atomic size.
+4. The aerosol is directed through regions of high vacuum until the droplets evaporate until only the charged molecules are left.
 5. The particles are fed to the mass analyzer.

 ![a simplified, schematic representation of ESI](../images/introduction/electrospray-ionization.png)